cjus/modern-web-seed/README.md

 * Download and install [git](http://git-scm.com/downloads)
 * Download and install [nodeJS](http://nodejs.org/download/)

+Check the version of NPM you have installed:

+    $ npm --version

+If the version is less than 2.0.0, upgrade using:

+    $ npm install -g npm

 MSW requires that you have [bower](http://bower.io/), [gulp](http://gulpjs.com) and [karma](http://karma-runner.github.io) installed:

 ```shell